mikebannister/importable/README.md

 # Importable #

-An engine for importing spreadsheets (or `ActiveResource`s) into a Rails app, easily.
+An engine for importing spreadsheets (or `ActiveResources`) into a Rails app, easily.

 ## Synopsis ##